 This post contains Amazon affiliate links.
 They cost you nothing but we make a small commission.
 If you would like me to explain it further, please visit our disclaimer page.

 It throws you a little bit does Ireland.

-It’s part of Europe (Northen Ireland we are talking about here) the people speak in English (well, not quite, but more about that later in the post) and the countryside is comfortingly familiar, yet somehow, the minute you step foot on Irish soil you know that you are in one of the most unique countries in the world.
+It’s part of Europe, (Northern Ireland we are talking about here) the people speak in English (well, not quite, but more about that later in the post), and the countryside is comfortingly familiar.

-We visited Ireland in September for a month with our two kids (teenagers actually – they go mad if I call them kids).
-It was the first time in Ireland for all of us and we LOVED it.
-You will do too.
+We visited Ireland in September for a month when we were travelling with our two kids (teenagers actually – they go mad if I call them kids).

-Before you leave for Ireland (after you have ticked off every point on your travel checklist), take note of these essential Ireland travel tips and you will be all good to go.
+Before you leave for your vacation of a lifetime to Ireland (after you have ticked off every task using our awesome travel checklist) take note of these essential Ireland travel tips and you will be all good to go.

 Ireland Tips For Those Visiting For The First Time.

 Let’s get this one out of the way first and then we can move on to the good stuff.

 Yes.
 The weather in Ireland.
 It is changeable.
 If you are wondering to wear, read my what to pack for Ireland post.
 It covers all weather possibilities.

 One morning you fling open the shutters to a beautiful soft yellow glow, run outside to pick wild mushrooms and clover leaves and then, the next minute, you find yourself drenched wet through up to your knees in mud.